andrew/ultimate-awesome/README.md

 - [awesome-ai-200](https://github.com/morpheusadam/awesome-ai-200) - The 200 fastest-rising open-source AI & agent projects on GitHub, auto-ranked from live stars, in 6 languages, refreshed weekly.
 - [awesome-bookmarks](https://github.com/mpielvitori/awesome-bookmarks) - My awesome tech bookmarks.
 - [awesome-gadgets](https://github.com/mqasimsarfraz/awesome-gadgets) - A curated list of awesome resources related to gadgets!.
-- [awesome-customroms](https://github.com/mrhyperion101/awesome-customroms) - This is a curated list of awesome custom ROMs for Android devices.
-Each ROM offers unique features and customization options to enhance your Android experience.
 - [awesome-softwares-windows](https://github.com/mrhyperion101/awesome-softwares-windows) - 💻 An awesome & curated list of best applications and tools for Windows.
 - [awesome-gcp-llm-projects](https://github.com/msampathkumar/awesome-gcp-llm-projects) - A curated collection of Awesome LLM apps built with RAG, AI Agents, Multi-agent Teams, MCP, Voice Agents, and more.
 This repository features LLM apps that use models from Google (Gemini Models) and Vertex AI Model Garden(Gemini, Gemma, DeepSeek, Claude and many more).
 - [awesome-mac-apps](https://github.com/munierujp/awesome-mac-apps) - My favorite macOS applications.